If you’ve ever gone hiking in a pine forest and touched the trees, you’ve probably felt pine sap.

 You will need:

-- Machete or an axe to tap a pine tree.
+- Machete or a survival axe to tap a pine tree.

 - A metal bucket for collecting the sap, or a sturdy plastic bag